mlisowsk/jquery.appear/README.md

 Appear check can be forced by calling *$.force_appear()*.
 This is suitable in cases when page is in initial state (not scrolled and not resized) and when you want manually trigger appearance check.

-Also this plugin provides custom jQuery filter for manual checking element appearance.
+Also this plugin provides a custom jQuery filter for manual checking element appearance.

 ```javascript
   $('someselector').is(':appeared')
 ```

 ## License
 [MIT](http://opensource.org/licenses/MIT)